 Audit Committee.
 Our Board of Directors has established an Audit Committee.
-The Audit Committee is comprised of Mr. Pastino, Mr. Jacobi and Mr. Cademartori, each of whom is an independent director and satisfies the independence requirements for purposes of The Nasdaq Global Market listing standards.
-Mr. Pastino serves as chairman of the Audit Committee.
+The Audit Committee is composed of Messrs.
+Pastino, Cademartori and Jacobi.
+As determined by the Board, each of the members of the Audit Committee is an independent director and satisfies the audit committee independence requirements of the Exchange Act and the Nasdaq Global Market listing standards.
+Mr. Pastino serves as Chairman of the Audit Committee.
 The Audit Committee is responsible for approving our independent registered public accounting firm, reviewing with our independent registered public accounting firm the plans and results of the audit engagement, approving professional services provided by our independent registered public accounting firm, reviewing the independence of our independent registered public accounting firm and reviewing the adequacy of our internal accounting controls.
+In fiscal year 2006, the Audit Committee held one meeting.

 Valuation Committee.
 Our Board of Directors has established a Valuation Committee.
-The Valuation Committee is comprised of Mr. Lacovara, Mr. Frieder and Mr. Stevens.
+The Valuation Committee is composed of Messrs.
+Lacovara, Frieder and Stevens.
 Mr. Lacovara serves as chairman of the Valuation Committee.
 The Valuation Committee is responsible for reviewing and recommending to the full board the fair value of debt and equity securities for which market quotations are not readily available.
 The Valuation Committee may utilize the services of an independent valuation firm in arriving at fair value of these securities.
+The Valuation Committee did not meet in fiscal year 2006.
+Subsequent to year-end, the Valuation Committee met to review and recommend to the Board of Directors, and the Board of Directors approved, the fair values established for the investment portfolio as of December 31, 2006

 Compensation Committee.
 Our Board of Directors has established a Compensation Committee.
-The Compensation Committee is comprised of Mr. Cademartori and Mr. Stevens, each of whom is an independent director and satisfies the independence requirements for purposes of The Nasdaq Global Market listing standards.
+The Compensation Committee is composed of Messrs.
+Cademartori and Stevens.
+As determined by the Board, each of the members of the Compensation Committee is an independent director and satisfies the independence requirements of The Nasdaq Global Market listing standards.
 Mr. Cademartori serves as chairman of the Compensation Committee.
 The Compensation Committee determines compensation for our executive officers, in addition to administering our Equity Incentive Plan, which is described below.
 Neither Mr. Cademartori nor Mr. Stevens is or was an officer or employee of the Company, nor does either of them have, or has either of them had, an "interlocking" or other relationship with the Company that would detract from his independence as a member of the Compensation Committee.
+The Compensation Committee did not meet in fiscal year 2006.